 I am currently studying to become an accredited coach so I can support others to also grow — so thank you to the Royal Pharmaceutical Society for giving me the fire in my belly once again.

 Women to Watch 2021

-We will be launching another search for The Pharmaceutical Journal‘s Women to Watch list shortly — sign up for our email newsletters to hear about it first!
+We have launched another search for The Pharmaceutical Journal‘s Women to Watch for 2021 — click here to nominate someone today!